 POST-SURGICAL MONITORING: Your pet’s vital signs are continuously monitored while in the recovery process.
 Parameters monitored are temperature, heart rate and CRT (capillary refill time).
 If there are any questions during this time, your pet’s technician will consult with the surgeon.

 MONITORING FOR PAIN: We firmly believe that your pet should be as comfortable as possible during and after their procedure.
-Your pet’s recovery technician is trained to monitor certain behaviors that may indicate an additional pain injection is needed.
+Your pet’s recovery technician is trained to monitor certain behaviors that may indicate that additional pain medication is needed.
 Examples might be excessive vocalization, excessive panting and any discomfort.

 WARMING BLANKET/HOT WATER BOTTLES: During any surgical procedure, the temperature of the patient has a tendency to drop.
 Monitoring and regulating body temperature is vital during any anesthetic procedure.
 Hypothermia can affect the heart, blood pressure and delay anesthetic recovery.
-We have heated pads that are put on the tables underneath your pet for the duration of the surgery and a hot water pad and hot water bottles for the cages and as many blankets as needed to aid in their recovery.
+We have heated pads that are put on the tables underneath your pet for the duration of the surgery.
+During recovery, patients rest in a cage lined with soft blankets, and controlled warming devices are included as needed.

 Discharge and Home Care

 Each patient is discharged by a technician and is sent home with personalized go-home instructions from their surgeon.
 These are written instructions regarding any medication that is to be given, any precautions that need to be taken and feeding instructions.
 If there are any questions whatsoever, we ask that you please call the hospital and we will be happy to assist you.